Asperger syndrome is a neurological disorder resulting in a group of social and behavioral symptoms.

 Drugs to control

 may be helpful in improving sleep.
-But, talk to the doctor before giving herbs or supplements to your child.
+Talk to the doctor before giving herbs or supplements to your child.

 Behavior modification therapy and training can help children develop social skills.
 Learning how to make and keep friends is a challenge for children with Asperger syndrome.